 Holidays in America in May

 Spring is the perfect time to visit the Eastern US cities of New York and Boston.
 You can expect fabulous sunny weather on a fly-drive around New England or staying on a working farm.
 For a really stylish entrance, how about arriving in the Big Apple by transatlantic cruise, perhaps on Cunard’s Queen Mary 2.

 Rent a car and you can explore the highways and byways of America at your own pace.
 You could take a fascinating and emotional journey along the Civil War route, or discover the beauty of the Great Lakes.
 Take the Grand Circle route through Nevada, Utah and Arizona, or motor south from Miami to the Florida Keys (where we recommend the gorgeous Little Palm Island).

 It’s a great time to explore the South before the heat of summer descends.
 Drive the 250-mile Blue Ridge Parkway in North Carolina or stay in gorgeous plantation houses on the route from New Orleans to Charleston.
-If you want somebody else behind the wheel, try this escorted coach tour of Georgia and South Carolina.
+If you want somebody else behind the wheel, try one of these escorted coach tours of the Deep South.
 If you love music, head to the New Orleans Jazz Fest in May.

 California is sunshine all the way.
 Take it easy at Shutters on the Beach in Santa Monica, on Redondo Beach or in glamorous Palm Springs.
 There are plenty of great fly-drive options including the Pacific Coast Highway, one of the world’s most scenic drives.
 Why not do it in a convertible!

 More ideas?
 How about a golfing holiday, a house rental in Orlando, a river cruise on the Mississippi or through the states of Washington and Oregon, or a tour of the locations used by TV shows including Sex & The City and The Sopranos.
 You can even get married in the US.